Pride and Prejudice

 E

-Elizabeth Bennet Faith
+Elizabeth Bennet Kindness

 E

-Elizabeth Bennet Peace
+Elizabeth Bennet Solitude

 E